 Log into Accommodate each term and follow the posted instructions to submit a term request.
 Term requests take 3-5 days for Accessibility Services to process, so submit your term request as soon as possible at the beginning of each term.
 Approved accommodations will take effect only for current and future assignments and exams and will not apply to any work already completed or past due.

 Please request testing accommodations, if they are approved, more than one week prior to an exam date.

-If you find you need accommodations after a course is underway, the Accessibility Services Specialist will work with you to establish eligibility and make requests.
+If you find you need additional or different accommodations after a course is underway, email the Accessibility Services Specialist (email@example.com).

 The Accessibility Services Specialist may check in with you and the course instructor to see how the accommodations are working.
-If problems arise, please contact the Accessibility Services Specialist right away so that issues can be resolved early in the term before they affect your academic progress.
+If questions or challenges arise, please contact the Accessibility Services Specialist right away so that issues can be resolved early in the term before they affect your academic progress.

 Connect with Accessibility Services

 Get in touch with the Accessibility Services Specialist via email at email@example.com or stop by Room 233 in the CAS, located on the second floor of Mudd Library.